§ 42-55-4. Creation of corporation — Composition — Personnel — Compensation.

 (f) The commissioners shall employ an executive director who shall also be the secretary and who shall administer, manage, and direct the affairs and business of the corporation, subject to the policies, control, and direction of the commissioners.
 The commissioners may employ technical experts and other officers, agents, and employees, permanent and temporary, and fix their qualifications, duties, and compensation.
 These employed persons shall not be subject to the provisions of the classified service.
 The commissioners may delegate to one or more of their agents or employees those administrative duties they may deem proper.

 (g) The secretary shall keep a record of the proceedings of the corporation and shall be custodian of all books, documents, and papers filed with the corporation and of its minute book and seal.
-He or she, or his or her designee, or the designee of the board of commissioners, shall have authority to cause to be made copies of all minutes and other records and documents of the corporation and to give certificates under the seal of the corporation to the effect that the copies are true copies and all persons dealing with the corporation may rely upon the certificates.
+The secretary, or the secretary’s designee, or the designee of the board of commissioners, shall have authority to cause to be made copies of all minutes and other records and documents of the corporation and to give certificates under the seal of the corporation to the effect that the copies are true copies and all persons dealing with the corporation may rely upon the certificates.

 (h) Before entering into his or her duties, each commissioner of the corporation shall execute a surety bond in the penal sum of fifty thousand dollars ($50,000) and the executive director shall execute a surety bond in the penal sum of one hundred thousand dollars ($100,000) or, in lieu of this, the chairperson of the corporation shall execute a blanket bond covering each commissioner, the executive director and the employees or other officers of the corporation, each surety bond to be conditioned upon the faithful performance of the duties of the office or offices covered, to be executed by a surety company authorized to transact business in this state as surety and to be approved by the attorney general and filed in the office of the secretary of state.
 The cost of each bond shall be paid by the corporation.